OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:40

-All the Law and the Prophets hang on these two commandments.”
+These two commandments are the foundation of all the Law and the Prophets.”

 ---